pdobb/version_compare/README.md

 Version(MyObject.new) > Version(2.0) # => false
 ```

-### Why do you seem to excited about the custom object thing?
+### Why do you seem so excited about the custom object thing?

 Because, it opens up the world!
 Here's an example: